Holy Trinity

 Image

-What is going on in Year 1 - this half term, our topic is TOYS!
+What is going on in Year 1 - this half term, our topic is THE GREAT FIRE OF LONDON!

 Over the course of the school year, we will be adding some useful information to this page.
 You can find all the information you need, below, regarding our current learning within school this term and it may also include some handy tips and tricks to help your child at home or may be some useful websites for learning, related to our topics in class.